The Spirit of Reciprocity: A Student Photography and Original Illustration Contest

 All entries must be accompanied by this signed Parental Permission Form.

-All entries must be received by May 6, 2021.
-Winners and finalists will be announced and notified on May 25, 2021.
+Contest is now closed.
+Winners and finalists will be announced and notified on June 17, 2021.

 For inspiration, read Robin Wall Kimmerer’s essays and consider the following illustrations and photographs from our stories.